RohanAlexander/starter_folder/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+In this study, we aim to study the 2024 U.S. Presidential Election with the methodology of  polls of polls across various states.
+With the insightful analyses on polls provided by Redfiled & Wilton Strategies, the conducted survey on the population highlights various key point for the prediction of US president.
+Using Generalized Linear Models (GLMs), this report analyzes the accuracy of prediction in president votes through several key variables from pollster.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from 538 website.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.